 A Return To Your Roots, because apparently we didn't have enough of the damned things.
 This time around they are red.
 Fortunately, they hiss when you are near, they regrow (slowly), only 30 are required, there's a huge stash hidden that's almost enough to fill the quota, and the reward is far superior: the ability to craft 2 potions with the same ingredients 25% of the time.

 And another collection quest... it almost seems like a Running Gag.
 Scattered through the world are 24 'unusual gems'.
 If you show them to an appraiser, he or she tasks you to find all of them.
 Now, most collection quests give map markers to show in which location the things you're supposed to get are.
 This quest of course doesn't.
 And the gems can be anywhere, from ordinary dungeons and forts to the private collections of jarls and court mages.
 One was even in a location that was only reachable during one particular part of the main questline, but it was moved in a patch.
+However all of these locations are connected to at least one other non-radiant quest, meaning the chances you'll stumble upon one are increased ,than if they were put in a location that's not connected to any quests, though this still makes things very tedious.
 Luckily, a few mods exist that make life easier, either by adding quest markers or by just putting all gems together in an easily reachable location.
 As with A Return to Your Roots, at least the reward is absurdly good, in this case a permanent ability that massively increases your odds of finding precious gems*

 from about a 10-25% chance of one in certain well-guarded chests, to a guaranteed 2-4 gems in practically every chest within a dungeon